 VEDANTAM: Well, we often think that the people who sit around the table, all they're bringing to the table are their political views, their ideologies, their party loyalties and so on.
 But they're also guys.
 I mean literally the people who sit around a lot of these negotiating tables are guys.
 The sex ratio of the people in a given place plays a huge role in how those people behave and how they negotiate with one another.

 INSKEEP: Meaning that men negotiate differently than women and a group of men will negotiate differently than a group of men and women?

 VEDANTAM: Well, I think it really comes down to how many men and how many women there are in a given space.
 I had a chat with Vladas Griskevicius who was a psychologist at University of Minnesota, and here's what he had to say.

-Mr. VLADAS GRISKEVICIUS (Psychologist, University of Minnesota): Any places where there are more men than women, the men are becoming more aggressive with each other and they're competing with each other to attract women.
+VLADAS GRISKEVICIUS: Any places where there are more men than women, the men are becoming more aggressive with each other and they're competing with each other to attract women.

 INSKEEP: OK.
 We're talking in general terms here.
 We're not making any allegations about any particular lawmaker.